 Lou Zambelli, the last surviving child of Antonio Zambelli, passed away in February 2014 at the age of eighty-eight.
 His obituary read in part, “Mr. Zambelli proudly spent his entire working career with the family business, Zambelli Fireworks.
 He was a master pyrotechnician who was also involved in the manufacturing and making of the fireworks.
 His profession started in May 1946 until his retirement in December 2013.
 At the end of his career he worked as a consultant for the company.
 His line of business took him all over the country and around the world twice which included some very special exhibits.
 Mr. Zambelli had the pleasure of putting on displays for seven of our U.S. Presidents as well as for Pope John Paul II.”
 The death of “Uncle Lou,” an old school master of fireworks manufacturing, truly marked the end of an era.

-Zambelli maintains its national headquarters office in the Z Penn Center in downtown New Castle, while housing operations at the Nashua Harbor plant out in Mahoning Township.
+Zambelli maintained its national headquarters office in the Z Penn Center on Mercer Street in downtown New Castle for many years.
+In early 2018 the company relocated its headquarters to an industrial park in the Pittsburgh suburb of Warrendale, but continues to house its manufacturing operations at the Nashua Harbor plant in Mahoning Township.
+Zambelli also maintains regional sales in Florida and California and has sales employees in about twenty-five states.
 The company employs about fifty fulltime employees, but that number swells when several thousand seasonal workers are employed across the country in June and July.
 For the Fourth of July holiday in 2015 the company put on over 750 fireworks displays in forty states.
-Overall, Zambelli averages over 2,000 total shows a year.
+Overall, Zambelli averages about 1,600 total shows a year.
 The Zambelli’s, who have put on major fireworks displays for nine U.S. Presidents from John.
 F. Kennedy to George W. Bush, are proud to be known as the “First Family of Fireworks.”

 To read a full write-up on the entire fireworks industry in New Castle click on: NEW CASTLE – Fireworks Industry.